matter-labs/eip1962/documentation/ABI.md

 ## Breaking changes history

-- Encoding of group or order is new NOT required to be dense (so first byte is allowed to be zero)
+- Encoding of group or order is now NOT required to be dense (so first byte is allowed to be zero)
 - This also means that group order is calculated from full encoded byte length.
 In principle one can prepend 8 zero bytes and pay higher price for operations.
 - Scalars for multiplication are now NOT required to be less or equal than the group order.
 This allows caller to have modular reduction "for free" and is already accounted in our pricing model
 - There is now an optional byte BEFORE G1 or G2 point encoding in pairing calls indicating whether this point must be subgroup checked or not